BeHelp/BeHelp/README.md

 # Services for newcomers

+## BeHelp

-## Final project app at HYF Belgium
+Our Final project app at HYF Belgium
 The application connects international protection seekers with volunteers and organizations that can help them with adaptation and integration into society.

 ## Table of contents